Procurement Glossary

 Content

-Definition: Market Analysis
+Definition: Market Analysis in Procurement

-Core Elements of Market Analysis
+Key Elements of Market Analysis

-A comprehensive market analysis includes several key components:
+A comprehensive market analysis includes:

-• Supplier landscape and market concentration
+• Supplier landscape and competitive structure

-• Price development and cost drivers
+• Price dynamics and cost trends

-• Regulatory framework conditions
+• Regulatory framework and market entry barriers

 Market Analysis vs. Supplier Evaluation

-Importance of Market Analysis in Procurement
+Importance in Procurement

 Methods and Approaches